 The midwinter doldrums have hit, and my clients and discussion group colleagues are reporting that their hens have feather loss in large patches on their heads, necks, and backs.
 Many think this could be molting; however, feather pecking/cannibalism is also a possibility.
 I recently visited a coop in Winfield and determined that cage agression, rather than molting, was the cause of feather loss.
 I also surveyed the coop and gave the owner some suggestions for improving conditions.

 Bloodfeathers Each new feather will have blood supply, covered by a shiny casing.
 As the feather grows, the bird will strip off this casing.
-If is very important not to break these new bloodfeathers; if one does break. stanch the bleeding with cornstarch until coagulation occurs.
+If is very important not to break these new bloodfeathers; if one does break. pull the feather completely out and stanch the bleeding with cornstarch until coagulation occurs.
+Make sure the bleeding stops completely.
 You can read more about molting here.

 There are two kinds of pecking problems: self-mutilation and cannibalism.

 The first, self-mutilation, is seldom an issue in flocks of backyard hens.
 This occurs when a bird overpicks or overpreens its feathers out of boredom, anxiety, fear, or loneliness.
 This is often seen in lone birds, such as caged parrots.
 A bird who self-mutilates its feathers may also mutilate its own flesh for the same reason.
 Parrots are flock animals and need attention from others.
 Self-mutilation is often a problem with these highly intelligent creatures.